almostengr/farmosnws/README.md

 that you want data for.
 * Go to the [XML data feeds](http://w1.weather.gov/xml/current_obs/) page on the NWS website.
 * Select the state and click Find
-* Find the location that is cloest to the area that you want to pull data for.
+* Find the location that is closest to the area that you want to pull data for.
 * In the parenthesis next to the location, you will see a 4-character code.
 Copy this code.
 * Place the 4-character code in the configuration file inside quotes.
 * Save the configuration file.